 Hjálparfoss runs in the river Fossá right before it merges into Þjórsá river, Iceland's longest river.
 Further up this river, you will find Iceland's second highest waterfall, Háifoss, on which I have written another travel-blog.

-Hjálparfoss is split in two with a beautiful pond in front and surrounded by extraordinary basalt rock formations, one in the form of a bear's head.
+Hjálparfoss is set in beautiful basal rock formations - one of which looks like a bear's head.
+Can you spot it in the left corner of the photo?
+The waterfall is split in two with a serene pond in front.
 The name of Hjálparfoss waterfall is the name given to this area, as travellers crossing the barren Sprengisandur highlands could graze their horses there after a long journey.

 The sun was right in my eyes, so it was unfortunately impossible to get a good photo of Hnausapollar.
 A good photo can be taken from above, but we didn't stop for long enough to walk up the hill.
 So this photo has to do for now.

 When we had passed the final power plant the road turned into a bad, bumpy road.
 After driving for a while on this bumpy road we finally entered the breathtaking area of Landmannalaugar.

 Landmannalaugar is the in Fjallabak nature reserve, a 470 km2 area around Landmannalaugar.
 You will see rhyolite mountains all around the place, but the most characteristic mountain for Landmannalaugar is Mt.
 Barmur (900 metres above sea level).
 You can see it in the photo above.